 Does Art of Counseling offer internship opportunities?
 Yes!
-Every August we invite marriage and family, and art therapy students to learn and practice under a supervisor.
+Every August, we invite marriage, family, and art therapy students to learn and practice under a supervisor.
 We ask for a minimum commitment of a year at 20 hours a week.
-The deadline for applying is February 1st of the year the student would like to begin.
-Interviews and selections will be made mid February.
+The application deadline is February 1st, the year the student would like to begin.
+Interviews and selections will be made in mid-February.
 Please apply by contacting our front office or emailing your resume and cover letter here.

 Does Art of Counseling accept insurance?

 Yes.
-Art of Counseling is in network with the following insurance providers: Blue Cross Blue Shield (Blue Plus), Ucare, Hennepin Health Plan, Medica, Medicaid of MN (MA), South Country Health Alliance and United Healthcare.
-Out of Network insurances: If your insurance type is not listed above, please call the number on your insurance card to check out-of-network benefits, or inquire about a pre-authorization for in-network benefits.
+Art of Counseling is in network with the following insurance providers: Blue Cross Blue Shield (Blue Plus), Ucare, Hennepin Health Plan, Medica, Medicaid of MN (MA), South Country Health Alliance, PreferredOne, Aetna, Health Partners/Health Partners PMAP, Cigna PrimeWest, and United Healthcare.
+Out-of-Network insurances: If your insurance type is not listed above, please call the number on your insurance card to check out-of-network benefits, or inquire about a pre-authorization for in-network benefits.

 What is art therapy?

 Art as a form of therapeutic intervention heals the wounded, gives language to the nonverbal, eases the pain of illness, and reforms the offender.
 The creative process opens the unconscious mind, cleansing emotional pain while giving a common universal language.
 Art therapy is more than creating artwork but finding new creative ways to enhance and live your life.

 Art is a form of communication that has no age, no gender, no race, and no boundaries and may achieve beneficial results from the therapeutic nature of making a creative expression.

 Do I need any experience with art?
 What if I’m not very good at drawing?